-We intend to use available cash in the near term predominantly to fund, and believe that we have sufficient liquidity to fund, our corporate expenses, capital expenditures, hotel acquisitions and remaining hotels with negative operations.
-We may access equity markets if favorable conditions exist in order to enhance our liquidity and to fund cash needs, including to fund additional acquisitions or other investment opportunities generated by the COVID-19 pandemic.
-The following summarizes the change in cash flows from 2020 to 2021 for significant items that affected our cash balance and reflects our actions to preserve financial liquidity:
+We intend to use available cash in the near term predominantly to fund, and believe that we have sufficient liquidity to fund, our corporate expenses, capital expenditures and hotel acquisitions.
+We remain well positioned to execute additional transactions to the extent opportunities arise.
+In 2022, we utilized approximately \$301 million of cash during the year to fund the acquisition of Four Seasons Resort and Residences Jackson Hole, while also generating approximately \$236 million by the sale of four hotels.
+The following summarizes the change in cash flows from 2021 to 2022 for significant items that affected our cash balance and reflects our return to pre-COVID financial activity:

-2021 2020 Change
+2022 2021 Change

-Total cash and cash equivalents and restricted cash shown on the statements of cash flows \$ 953 \$2,476 \$(1,523)
+Total cash and cash equivalents and restricted cash shown on the statements of cash flows \$ 874 \$ 953 \$ (79)

 Operating activities

-Net cash provided by (used in) operating activities 292 (307) 599
+Net cash provided by operating activities 1,416 292 1,124

 Investing activities

-Acquisitions and investments (1,458) (1,458)
+Acquisitions and investments (361) (1,469) 1,108

-Dispositions and return of capital from investments 738 309 429
+Dispositions and return of capital from investments 236 738 (502)

-Capital expenditures (427) (499) 72
+Capital expenditures (504) (427) (77)

 Financing activities

-Net draws (repayments) on credit facility revolver (800) 1,483 (2,283)
+Net draws (repayments) on credit facility revolver (683) (800) 117

-Issuances of senior notes 443 740 (297)
+Issuances of senior notes 443 (443)

-Repurchase/redemption of senior notes, including extinguishment costs (422) (485) 63
+Repurchase/redemption of senior notes, including extinguishment costs (422) 422

 Host Inc.:

-Issuance of common stock 138 138
+Issuance of common stock 1 138 (137)

-Common stock repurchases and dividends on common stock (467) 467
+Common stock repurchases and dividends on common stock (177) (177)

 Host L.P.:

-Issuance of common OP units 138 138
+Issuance of common OP units 1 138 (137)

 Repurchases of common OP units and distributions on common OP

-units (470) 470
+units (179) (179)

 Cash Requirements.
 We use cash for acquisitions, capital expenditures, debt payments, operating costs, and corporate and other expenses, as well as for dividends and distributions to stockholders and Host L.P. limited partners and stock and OP unit repurchases.
 Our primary sources of cash include cash from operations, proceeds from the sale of assets, borrowings under our credit facility and debt and equity issuances.
-In the short term, our cash obligations include the minimum lease payments on our ground leases, which in 2022 are approximately \$31 million, and most of our other operating obligations.
-In the long term, our ground lease payments are the longest time horizon obligations and currently run up to 90 years.
+In the short term, our cash obligations include the minimum lease payments on our ground leases, which in 2023 are approximately \$31 million, and most of our other operating obligations.
+In the long term, our ground lease payments are the longest time horizon obligations and currently run up to 89 years.
 For a summary of our obligations under our ground leases, see Exhibit 99.1 to this Annual Report.
 We have no significant debt maturities until 2024.
 For our long-term senior note and credit facility obligations, we historically have refinanced these amounts prior to their maturity through the issuance of new senior notes or new credit facility agreements.
+As discussed further below, we amended our credit facility effective January 4, 2023, extending the maturity date among other things.

-In addition to the liabilities on our consolidated balance sheet, under our capital expenditures program, we have budgeted to spend \$500 million to \$600 million in 2022, but have the ability to reduce this spend by approximately \$100 million if required to conserve cash.
+In addition to the liabilities on our consolidated balance sheet, under our capital expenditures program, we have budgeted to spend \$600 million to \$725 million in 2023.
 Commitments for capital expenditures generally run less than two years for the life of the project.
-In the long term, renewal and replacement capital expenditures are designed to maintain the quality and competitiveness of our hotels and typically occur at intervals of seven to ten years.
+In the long term, renewal and replacement ("R&R") capital expenditures are designed to maintain the quality and competitiveness of our hotels and typically occur at intervals of seven to ten years.
 The projects are primarily funded through the FF&E reserves established at each hotel.
-Average annual R&R spend over the last five years has been \$198 million.
+Average annual R&R spend over the last five years has been \$197 million.